 It didn’t matter if the items didn’t actually exist.
 The value was based on demand, and if nerds wanted to buy ones and zeros for ridiculous amounts, that’s what they were worth.
 Maybe Dad knew what he was doing after all, unlikely as that seemed.

-When she got home that evening, there was a strange humming sound coming for the living room.
+When she got home that evening, there was a strange humming sound coming from the living room.
 The door was closed.
 She slowly eased it open enough to be able to get her head through the gap.

 The pod was glowing.
 It was grey and blue, and the blue parts were pulsing with light.
 She stared at it for a few seconds, but she was looking at a big, glowing box.
 It wasn’t very thrilling.